STA/OPR 9750 Mini-Project #01: Fiscal Characteristics of Major US Public Transit Systems

 • Data Visualization: Generate insightful data visualizations to spur insights not attainable from point statistics

-• Inferential Statistical Analysis and Modeling: Develop relevant predictive models and statistical analyses to generate insights about the underlying population and not simple the data at hand.
+• Inferential Statistical Analysis and Modeling: Develop relevant predictive models and statistical analyses to generate insights about the underlying population and not simply the data at hand.

 In this course, our primary focus is on the first four stages: you will take other courses that develop analytical and modeling techniques for a variety of data types.
 As we progress through the course, you will eventually be responsible for the first four steps.
 Specifically, you are responsible for the following stages of each mini-project: